xiaomiyao/TCPChatApp/README.md

    - The encrypted message is sent from the client to the server using the `NetworkHelper`.
    - The server decrypts, deserializes, processes, logs, and (if appropriate) broadcasts the message to other clients while sending a response for registration or login requests.
+   - For login requests, the server response includes the current online users list.

 4. **Display (Client)** 👀
    - Clients decrypt received messages.
    - The envelope is deserialized.
-   - The message (sender and content) or response information is displayed in the chat window.
+   - The message (sender and content), registration response, or login response (with the updated online users list) is displayed in the UI.

 ✨ Happy coding and enjoy the new enhancements! ✨